makerbase-mks/MKS-Robin-Nano-V3.X/README.md

 # MKS-Robin-Nano-V3.X
 Robin nano V3 is an upgraded version of [Robin Nano V2.0](https://github.com/makerbase-mks/MKS-Robin-Nano-V2.X).
-The upgrade changes are quite large, including upgrading the MCU to the M4 core, and adding support for U disks.
+The upgrade changes are quite large, including upgrading the MCU to the M4 core, and adding support for USB disk.

 ## Compare between Robin Nano V2.0 and V3.0
 | ITEMS      |  Robin Nano V2.0  | Robin Nano V3.0 |